wojciechpolak/glifestream/docs/ARCHITECTURE.md

 - `glifestream.css` holds the stylesheets the modules import, such as PhotoSwipe's for the lightbox; the `default` theme bundle puts it in front of the theme.
-- `quill.js` and `quill.css`, from `quill.ts`, are the `quill` bundle: the
+- `editor.js` and `editor.css`, from `editor.ts`, are the `editor` bundle:
-  rich editor, which only the signed-in owner loads.
-It sets `window.Quill`, where the composer finds it.
+  the rich editor (Tiptap, in `editor/`), which only the signed-in owner loads.
+It sets `window.create_gls_editor`, where the composer finds it; the composer sees only the `GlsEditor` interface, so the `main` bundle carries none of Tiptap. `editor/html.ts` keeps what it saves in the markup Quill, the editor before it, wrote, and `editor/schema.ts` reads that markup back.

-PhotoSwipe and Quill are npm dependencies bundled in; nothing is vendored.
+PhotoSwipe and Tiptap are npm dependencies bundled in; nothing is vendored.
 TypeScript 7 (`npm run typecheck`) only checks the types, in strict mode;
 esbuild strips them, so the build does not depend on the checker.